-Although it’s not the largest destination, choosing an area or suburb in Singapore to call home can nonetheless be a daunting task, and the best neighbourhood for one person may not be another's cup of tea.
+Although it’s not the largest destination, choosing an area or suburb in bustling Singapore can nonetheless be a daunting task, and the best neighbourhood for one expat may not be another's cup of tea.
 An expat's decision on where to live will largely depend on their lifestyle priorities, family situation, the location of their workplace and personal preferences.

 The city-state is divided into 28 districts which can be grouped into five main areas: Central, East, North, North-East and West.
 Here's an overview of some of the best areas to live as an expat.

-Although the north is considered to be far from the city, in truth it's only about 12 miles (18km) away and is connected by the CTE highway.
-One can actually see Malaysia from the Woodlands district in this part of Singapore, and there is a causeway bridge that connects the two countries.
-Areas such as Woodgrove, Woodlands and Sembawang are home to many American expat families due to the presence of the Singapore American School.
+Although the north is considered to be "far" from the city, in truth it's only about 15 miles (25km) and is easily accessed by car, MRT or bus.
+Expats will be able to see Malaysia from the Woodlands district in this part of Singapore, and there is a causeway bridge that connects the two countries.
+The area is lush with greenery and features golf courses, plant nurseries and reservoirs.

 The eastern area of the island includes the districts of Bedok, Pasir Ris, Tampines and Changi.